Sponsors and Groups:

 - Overruns at 1st Base MUST be made on the Safety Base.
-If a Player overruns the White Base they are considered "live" and can be tagged out by the ball on their way back to 1st Base.
-If a player uses the Safety Base to overrun, they must go completely straight or right of the white base but if they do not make an attempt to advance they will be called save.
+If a Player overruns the real Base they are considered "live" and can be tagged out by the ball on their way back to 1st Base.
+If a player uses the Safety Base to overrun, they must go completely straight or right of the real base but if they do not make an attempt to advance they will be called save.
 This will be refs discretion.

 - There are no overruns on 2nd or 3rd Base.
 Players can be tagged out on all overruns on 2nd and 3rd Base.

-- The orange run through base will be placed 3 feet to the right of 1st base, to minimize contact between the runner and first baseman.
+- The run through base will be placed 3 feet to the right of 1st base, to minimize contact between the runner and first baseman.